uhs-robert/bash-scripts/README.md

 - **Flexible options**: Choose to copy files instead of moving them.
 - **User-friendly**: Simple command-line interface with help options.

+## reboot-plasma
+This script reboots KDE Plasma.
+This is useful when KDE Plasma starts glitching especially with multiple monitors.
+Rebooting plasma will fix issues like a monitor not being detected after sleep or lock screen when it was previously detected.

 ## sysup
 This script performs a comprehensive system update on Fedora, including DNF package updates, security updates, cleanup of old packages, updating Flatpak packages, and cleaning up cached package data.
 ### Options